RAF Bovingdon

 Royal Air Force Bovingdon or more simply RAF Bovingdon is a former Royal Air Force station located near the village of Bovingdon, Hertfordshire, England, about 2.5 mi south-west of Hemel Hempstead and 2.5 mi south-east of Berkhamsted.

 During the Second World War, the airfield was used by the Royal Air Force (RAF) and the United States Army Air Forces (USAAF) Eighth Air Force.
 It was assigned USAAF designation Station 112, station code "BV", later changed to "BZ".

 Royal Air Force use

 Bovingdon was built in 1941–42 as a standard Class A RAF bomber airfield.
 The main NE/SW runway was 1634 yd long and the two secondary runways were each 1433 yd long.
 Over 30 dispersal hardstandings were built.

 On 15 June 1942, No. 7 Group, RAF Bomber Command took up residence at Bovingdon.
-Operational missions were flown in June and July by the RAF until the field was turned over to the USAAF in August.
+Operational missions were flown in June and July by the RAF until the airfield was turned over to the USAAF in August.